-Critically acclaimed pianist KEVIN FITZ-GERALD enjoys a versatile performing career as recitalist, orchestra soloist and chamber musician.
-His performances have garnered international praise and he has been recognized for his “hypnotically powerful and precise” pianism and “dynamic and distinguished” interpretations.
-His concert tours and performances have taken place in major concert halls, universities, and concert organizations throughout the United States, Canada, Europe, China, Japan, Korea, Australia, Mexico, South America, the Mediterranean, and the Caribbean.
-Notable venues include Carnegie Hall, the Mormon Tabernacle (Utah), Walt Disney Concert Hall, National Arts Centre (Ottawa), Roy Thompson Hall (Toronto), Place des Arts (Montreal), Izumi Hall (Osaka), Suntori Hall (Tokyo), National Gallery (Kingston), and Town Hall (Melbourne).
-He has appeared with several major Canadian and American orchestras.
-Recent orchestral performances have included concertos by Dvorˇák, Mozart, Beethoven, Prokofiev, Mendelssohn, Rachmaninoff, Stravinsky, Scharwenka, and Balakirev.
-Fitz-Gerald’s concerts have frequently been recorded for local, national, and international radio and television networks in Canada, the U.S., South America, France, Germany, Japan, China, Korea, and Australia.
-His CD recordings can be found on the Summit, Quatro Corde, AFCM, Yarlung, GM, Centaur, Yamaha PianoSoft, and Ivory Classics record labels.
+Pianist KEVIN FITZ-GERALD enjoys a versatile performing career as recitalist, orchestra soloist, and chamber musician.
+His performances have garnered international acclaim and he has been recognized for his “hypnotically powerful and precise” pianism and “dynamic and distinguished” interpretations.
+His concert tours and performances have taken place in major concert halls, universities, and concert organizations throughout the United States, Canada, Japan, China, Korea, Australia, Mexico, South America, the Mediterranean, and the Caribbean.
+Notable venues include Carnegie Recital Hall (New York), the Mormon Tabernacle (Utah), Walt Disney Concert Hall (Los Angeles), National Arts Centre (Ottawa), Roy Thompson Hall (Toronto), Place des Arts (Montreal), Izumi Hall (Osaka), Suntory Hall (Tokyo), National Gallery (Kingston), and Town Hall (Melbourne).
+He has appeared with several Canadian and American orchestras, including the Toronto Symphony, Montreal Symphony, Canadian Chamber Orchestra, CBC Radio Orchestra, Calgary Philharmonic, Los Angeles Camerata, Utah Chamber Orchestra, and the Mormon Tabernacle Orchestra at Temple Square.
+Recent orchestral performances have included concertos by Dvořák, Mozart, Beethoven, Prokofiev, Mendelssohn, Balakirev, Rachmaninoff, Stravinsky, Berg, and Scharwenka.

 Born in Kelowna, British Columbia, Fitz-Gerald was a full scholarship student at the Victoria Conservatory of Music, the Banff Centre School of Fine Arts, and the Royal Conservatory of Music in Toronto, where his principal teachers were Marek Jablonski, Robin Wood, and Alma Brock-Smith.
-A winner of several prestigious competitions, grants, and awards, he has also worked extensively with Menahem Pressler, John Perry, György Sebők, and Leon Fleisher.
+In addition, he has worked extensively with Menahem Pressler, John Perry, Gyorgy Sebok, and Leon Fleisher.
+He has won several prestigious competitions, grants and awards, including the Du Maurier Search for the Stars, CBC National Radio Auditions, and the Young Artists’ National Piano Competition.